Robblodo11/E-Commerce-Business-Metrics-Project/README.md

 # E-Commerce-Business-Metrics-Project
 This Read.ME file provides an overview of the project structure and contents.
 For detailed instructions and analysis results, please refer to the respective sections in the spreadsheet.

+### Deployment Instructions
+This Google Sheets project requires deployment through Google Workspace (formerly G Suite) and supports all major web browsers for access.
+Essential system requirements include the latest versions of Google Chrome, Mozilla Firefox, Safari, or Microsoft Edge.
+JavaScript must be enabled, and Google Sheets API must be enabled in the Google Cloud Console for advanced functionality.

 ### Project Link
 https://tinyurl.com/E-Commerce-BA-Project

 ### Demo Link
 https://www.loom.com/share/3a279bb1d6b949c7876be15e0e30310b?sid=ca6f239e-77b2-4479-a88e-3c419ed38fc1